 Learn the RIGHT WAY to Send File Attachments Via Email

 It is easy to attach a file to an email.
 Almost too easy!
 It shields you from the essential information you need to know before you send your attachment to the other person—specifically size and format.

 For size, you can view the file’s size in Windows Explorer.
 First, ensure the top LIST option is set to DETAILS.
 There you will see a SIZE column.
 For any file over 500K, ask permission first to send the large file so the recipient expects the file.
 Then, zip it up or reduce its size.

 To include a large attachment someone didn’t ask for is the epitome of a lack of courtesy for those you are emailing.
 Your actions will most certainly have a negative impact on what others will think about emailing you.

 Common courtesies go a long way online when trying to foster relationships.
 Include an overly large attachment that is not compressed or in a format that requires one to have the same software as you do (don’t count on the fact they do) is, well, selfish.

 Only send files in a format that you know the other side has the appropriate software to view – because you asked first!
 Not everyone has MS Publisher, Excel, or PowerPoint.

 SIDEBAR: When it comes to graphics, just assume the file is gargantuan.
 Whether it is business or personal you need to compress either the file’s size with one of the many compression utilities available or reduce the physical size of the graphic itself.

 For use on your website, they need not be larger than this either unless a larger size is designated by your design layout.
 Photos thousands of pixels wide easily get up into the 2-4M range – Yikes!

-GETTING ORGANIZED: I read a study recently which claimed computer users typically spend up to 30 percent of their time searching for previously stored documents and data.
+I read a study recently that claimed computer users typically spend up to 30 percent of their time searching for previously-stored documents and data.
 Most computer users do not know where their files are!